Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Your Party announced on 2 April 2026 that it would endorse 250 candidates targeting Muslim-majority urban wards across Tower Hamlets, Newham, Redbridge and Bradford, concentrating on areas where Labour support has collapsed.
-Most are independent candidates and community groups aligned with the party platform.
-The party cites Gaza and Labour's cost-of-living response as the reasons for Muslim voter desertion.
+Your Party announced on 2 April 2026 it would endorse 250 candidates targeting Muslim-majority wards in Tower Hamlets, Newham, Redbridge and Bradford.
+Most candidates run as independents aligned with the platform.
+Gaza and Labour's cost-of-living record are cited as the twin drivers of Muslim voter desertion.

 Ed Davey launched the Liberal Democrats' local election campaign positioning it as a straight choice between his party and Reform UK, with Stockport as the primary target for outright council control.
 The party defends 684 seats across England.